TheLancashireman/monitor/README.md

 [	Ma,s	- modify memory starting at a.
 Word size is s.    --- not implemented]
 	Ga		- call subroutine at address a

-Note: cores 1,2 and 3 can be released by poking a non-zero 32-bit address to 20006000, 20004000 and 20002000.
+Note: cores 1,2 and 3 can be released by poking a non-zero address to the appropriate release location, which is printed at startup.
 This causes a function call to the poked address, so if the function returns, the core goes back to the spinning loop.
-No co-ordination for uart between monitor and loaded program, so output gets garbled.
+There is no co-ordination for uart between monitor and loaded program, so output gets garbled.